-'Officer Clemmons,' Mister Rogers' Neighborhood Policeman Pal, Tells His Story
+Officer Clemmons, Mister Rogers' Neighborhood Policeman Pal, Tells His Story

 But even after he moved to New York City in pursuit of opera, Clemmons still flew back to Pittsburgh to film episodes of the show, owing to a feeling of dedication to Fred Rogers and his mission.
 He shared Rogers' seriousness of purpose, his commitment to producing something meaningful for the personal and spiritual enrichment of others.
 And his trust in Rogers' mentorship grew slowly over time.
 "I found it hard to believe," he writes, "that a white man would make that kind of deep commitment to a black man like myself.
 It was like a lifetime commitment to me...
 Mentorship was for life in my humble opinion, and that was Fred."

 To so many, Dr. François S. Clemmons was Officer Clemmons from Mister Rogers' Neighborhood — a place where make-believe was about building self-knowledge through love, patience, and the embrace of every person's uniquely vulnerable humanity.
 But the show wasn't Clemmons' story — this memoir is.
-In the book he doesn't ask you to be his neighbor, but rather just to hear his story: one of a man of profound strength and talent who stood up, sang out, and, after great struggle, was heard.
+In the book, he doesn't ask you to be his neighbor, but rather just to hear his story: One of a man of profound strength and talent who stood up, sang out, and, after great struggle, was heard.